charlesreid1/b-captain-hook/docs/index.md

 ```

 The application passes the path to a JSON file, while holding the payload
 for the request as the first argument.
-Suppose we had an event where someone
-pushed to the `happy-giraffe` repository, to the `gh-pages` branch.

 The application will pass in two pieces of information: